 Getting Started with Premiere Pro

 It is easy to get started with Abobe Premiere Pro.
 You first need an account for Premiere Pro.
-This could either be the Adobe creative cloud or an account simply just for Premiere Pro itself.
+This could either be the Adobe Creative Cloud or an account simply for Premiere Pro itself.
 Once logged into your account, you will see a tab named ‘Start’.

 Here is where you can start a new project, open a previous project or even open or make a new team project.
 For the purpose of the video, to get started, just click on ‘New Project’.